covid19cz/erouska-android/README.md

 We are happy to accept pull requests.
 If you want to help more, discuss with us etc., please join [COVID19CZ](https://covid19cz.cz) Slack (channel #erouska), internally we use [Trello](https://trello.com/b/4xN2Eeqv/bug-wf) for bugs.

+## Git flow

+Do all work in feature branches or in forks, then send pull requests to `develop` branch.
+Pull requests are merged with `squash commits`.
+Only admins merge `develop` to `master` with `rebase` strategy, which triggers the release build.

 ## How to build the app

 It should be easy - just checkout the project and import it to Android Studio.